ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### START_TIME

-Indicates the time auditing has started.
+Indicates the time at which auditing started.

 ##### STOP_TIME

-Indicates the time auditing has stopped.
+Indicates the time at which auditing stopped.

 ##### RELOAD_TIME

-Indicates the time altered auditing conditions were applied to the Altibase server.
+Indicates the time at which altered auditing conditions were applied to the Altibase server.
 The value of this column is updated for the occasions below:

 - When the DBA has started auditing, using the ALTER SYSTEM START AUDIT statement.
 - When the DBA has applied altered auditing conditions to auditing, using the ALTER SYSTEM RELOAD AUDIT statement.

 ### SYS_AUDIT_OPTS\_

-SYS_AUDIT_OPTS\_ describes auditing conditions.
+This meta view stores auditing conditions.
 The base table of this view is the SYS_AUDIT_ALL_OPTS_ meta table.

 <table>
     <tr>